x5e/gink/javascript/markdown/index.md

 ```
 npx gink [targets] // ex: wss://localhost:8080
 ```
-## Environment Variables
+## Arguments

-### GINK_PORT
+### -c, --connect-to [targets]*
+gink databases to connect to (e.g: wss://localhost:8080 wss://localhost:8081)

+### -l, --listen-on [port | None]
-If this is set, gink will listen for incoming connections on the specified port.
+Port to listen on.
+If flag is not included, gink does not listen for incoming connections. \
+Defaults to 8080.
+This may also be set using env GINK_PORT.

-### GINK_DATA_ROOT
+### --data-root [path]
 The path to a directory storing Gink database files.
-Passing this will cause Gink to behave as a `RoutingServer`, meaning you will be able to connect to different databases by changing the path in the URL. (e.g wss://localhost:8080/abc accesses the abc database)
+Passing this will cause Gink to behave as a `RoutingServer`, meaning you will be able to connect to different databases by changing the path in the URL. (e.g wss://localhost:8080/abc accesses the abc database) \
+Defaults to env GINK_DATA_ROOT.

-### GINK_DATA_FILE
+### --data-file [path]
 The path to a `LogBackedStore` data file.
-Setting this will cause the CLI to load the database from the provided file.
+Setting this will cause the CLI to load the database from the provided file into a `LogBackedStore`. \
+Defaults to env GINK_DATA_FILE.

+### -i, --identity [name]
+Explicitly set your identity. \
+Defaults to `user@hostname`.

-### GINK_STATIC_PATH
+### --static-path [path]
 The path to serve static files from.
-If you change this, you won't be able to access the Gink dashboard.
+If you change this, you won't be able to access the Gink dashboard. \

-### GINK_IDENTITY
-Explicitly set your identity. \
-The default identity is user@hostname.

-### GINK_TOKEN
-All clients will be required to provide this auth key to connect.
-The key is provided either to the `Database.connectTo()` method, or by setting the following environment variable and running Gink through the CLI.\
-Note: this is the server side auth key, different from the connecting client's GINK_AUTH_TOKEN.
+Defaults to env GINK_STATIC_PATH.

-### GINK_AUTH_TOKEN
+### --auth-token [token]
-If your server is setup using an auth token, this will need to be set to the same token as your server for the connection to succeed.
+If gink is listening for connections, this is the token required for clients to connect.
+If gink is connecting to other databases, this token will be passed. \
+Defaults to env GINK_AUTH_TOKEN.

-### GINK_SSL_CERT
+### --ssl-cert [path]
 The path to a certificate file.
-If this and GINK_SSL_KEY are set and valid, the server will listen for secure connections using SSL.
+If this and --ssl-key are set and valid, the server will listen for secure connections using SSL. \
+Defaults to env GINK_SSL_CERT.

-### GINK_SSL_KEY
+### --ssl-key [path]
 The path to a key file.
-If this and GINK_SSL_CERT are set and valid, the server will listen for secure connections using SSL.
+If this and --ssl-cert are set and valid, the server will listen for secure connections using SSL.
+Defaults to env GINK_SSL_KEY.

 # Examples
 All examples will need a `Store` and `Database`: